Every Valentine’s Day, countless people give or receive chocolates packaged in heart-shaped boxes.

 Wrapping products in tissue paper – especially colorful tissue paper or paper with a custom-printed design – can build another layer – no pun intended – of expectation.

 How can you hold that tissue paper in place?
 Stickers – especially branded stickers – are one option.
 Throw in a few extra stickers that fans of your company can use to spread the word about your brand.

 Adding a business card or friendly note to your packaging is a great way to promote your brand.
 But you can take things even further – and create a memorable packaging experience – if you send along a sample of a similar product or a gift.

 While a nicely-decorated box will capture your customers’ attention, custom printed tape can have the same effect without costing you as much.
 The right tape can keep your packaging secure while also providing instant brand recognition.

 The right custom printed tape shows your customers that you care how their packaging looks.
 Rather than getting a box sealed with clear tape, they’ll get a package that stands out, and that makes for a unique packaging experience.

 Let Phoenix Tape help create that experience.
-Whether you need PVC, paper or polypropylene tape, we can create a design that sticks in your customers’ minds and keeps them coming back.
+Whether you need custom PVC, branded kraft paper tape, or unique polypropylene tape, we can create a design that sticks in your customers’ minds and keeps them coming back.